2019 East Hampshire District Council election

 The 2019 East Hampshire District Council election took place on 2 May 2019 to elect members of the East Hampshire District Council in England.
 It was held on the same day as other local elections.
 New ward boundaries were used, with some new wards created, with others having their boundaries amended.
 Wards with the same name but amended boundaries are noted.
 The number of councillors was reduced from 44 to 43.

 The election saw the Conservatives lose 10 seats, with the Liberal Democrats (previously the only other party to hold seats in the council), Labour, and Independents gaining seats.
 The Liberal Democrats, forming the largest opposition, with seven seats in total, an increase of five, with four seats in Alton, two in Whitehill, and one in Murray.
-Labour won a further two seats, and two seats returned independent councillors.
+Labour won a further two seats, and two seats were returned to independent councillors.